NTSC270/udeline/README.md

 > - psutil
 > - pyfiglet

-would appr a tiny credit when you steal the code
+would appreciate a tiny credit when you steal the code